AniketJawale17/AI/README.md

 # AI
-It is practice repository for AIML model using github
+It is repository for AIML practice